kpp16/Algo-Trading-Bot/README.md

 # Algo-Trading-Bot

 ## Project Description
-An algorithimc trading bot that trades various stocks using the alpaca API.
+An algorithmic trading bot that trades various stocks using the Alpaca API.

 ## Getting Started